alex-trapp/scAge/README.md

 This will download all required data to utilize and test the software. <br>

-For ease of use, all functions needed to run the full scAge pipeline are directly included within scAge.py
+For ease of use, all functions needed to run the full scAge pipeline are directly included within scAge.py.

-A `pip` package version of this software will also be released soon.
+A `pip` package version of the framework will be released shortly.

 ## Usage